 Myrtle Beach's first authentic gastropub, Fire & Smoke features unique, sophisticated cuisine that emphasizes fresh, local ingredients, as well as "comfort food revisited": lobster cobbler, smoked chicken mac and cheese and buffalo meatloaf.

-North Myrtle Beach is home to one of South Carolina’s most award-winning restaurants, SeaBlue Tapas Restaurant.
-In addition to receiving Wine Spectator’s Best of Award of Excellence in both 2012 and 2013, this sophisticated tapas-style restaurant was named one of the Top 100 Best Restaurants in America by Open Table Reviewers in 2013.
-Whether you fancy the Jamón Ibérico de Bellota, Chocolate Chili Dusted Maple Leaf Farms Duck Breast or the chef’s six-course tasting menu with wine pairings, SeaBlue is sure to be a dining experience you won’t soon forget.
+North Myrtle Beach is home to one of South Carolina's most award-winning restaurants, SeaBlue Restaurant and Wine Bar.
+In addition to receiving Wine Spectator's Best of Award of Excellence from 2012 to 2018, this sophisticated tapas-style restaurant was named the No. 1 restaurant in America by Open Table Reviewers in 2014.
+Whether you fancy the Jamón Ibérico de Bellota, Cocoa Chili Dusted Duck Breast or the chef's eight-course tasting menu with wine pairings, SeaBlue is sure to be a dining experience you won't soon forget.